 Intended audiences are best thought of as the people you are initially writing to.
 It is the audience for which vour document is intended.
 Unintended audiences may be anyone that comes across your writing at any point in time.
 In a professional setting, its important to be mindful of the unintended audience of any written work.
 This includes any email, memos or proposals produced in the course of business.
-In addition to being a good rule of thumb, it is in your best interest legally to remain professional in every document you produce as these documents may be used as evidence in court against either the author or the business from which they originated.
-Some organizations prefer to use their own, unique jargon; others prefer that inter-organization communication remain informal.
-You will need to view samples of materials produced in your workplace to get a feel for the tone and language used in your environment.
+It is in your best interest legally to remain professional in every document you produce as these documents may be used as evidence in court against either the author or the business from which they originated.